Glossary of Foreskin Restoration Terms

 The upper surface of a body, limb, or object; opposed to ventral.
 When

-discussing the penis, it refers to the top of the penis as seen from a
+describing the penis, it refers to the top of the penis as seen from a

 standing position looking down.